N/A

 Does HEC Paris accept the GMAT Focus Edition?

 According to the latest official information from HEC Paris, applicants are free to choose the test that best suits them.
-There is no preferred test, and GMAT Focus scores are reviewed fairly alongside other test formats.
+There is no preferred test, and GMAT scores are reviewed fairly alongside other test formats.

 Average GMAT Focus Score at HEC Paris MiM

-• Average GMAT Focus score: 645–655
+• Average GMAT score: 645–655

-• Old GMAT equivalent: Around 700
+• Former GMAT reference: Around 700

 These scores are shared only as a reference point.
 A higher score can strengthen your application, but it does not guarantee admission.
 In the same way, a score slightly below this range does not automatically lead to rejection.